 - Think through several what-if scenarios

 The Monkey’s Paw by W.W.
-Jacobs it’s a classic macabre three-wishes type tale.
-It is a longer short story and usually takes my students a whole class period to get through the text.
-There are so many fun things to do with this story that you can either offer students a choice board or pick and choose based on how much time you have.
+Jacobs is a classic macabre three-wishes type tale.
+It is a longer short story and usually takes my students 1-2 class periods just to get through the text.
+But, once finished, there are so many fun things to do with this story that you can either offer students a choice board or pick and choose based on how much time you have.

 Some fun things we’ve done in the past include: